Grand Classica is a small cruise ship offering a value resort-style cruise experience.

 The ship has eight dining venues.
 The main dining room is complimentary and for dinner, offers traditional two-seating dining or the option of a flexible dining system.
 There is also a complimentary buffet and 24-hour room service.

 Grand Classica has several extra-tariff specialty venues including a steak and seafood restaurant, an Italian-inspired restaurant, a gourmet burger venue, a sports bar with pub food, specialty coffee and sweets bar and an “interactive” venue where guests can cook their meat on hot lava rocks.
 On the second day of the cruise, the Ocean Bar has smoke house dishes.
 The food is free but the drinks are an extra charge.

 DRAFT: 25 ft./7.6 meters

 ENTERED SERVICE: 1991 (as Costa Classica)

 2018 (as Grand Classica)

-Cruise ship mini-profile - - Bahamas Paradise Cruise Line - - Grand Classica
+Cruise ship profile - - Bahamas Paradise Cruise Line - - Grand Classica